Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 This is not your fault.
 This is the norm.

-Chaotic Requirements
+Chaotic requirements

-Lack of Executive Support
+Lack of executive support

 The project slows to 30% speed.

-Unrealistic Schedules
+Unrealistic timelines

 Insufficient skills cost 1–3 weeks of rework per quarter.